nadiamariduena/python-intro-2024-privat/z__all_mds/25_error -Exception-Handling.md

 import React, { useState } from "react";

 const ErrorBoundary = ({ children }) => {
+  //
-  const [hasError, setHasError] = useState(false);
+  //  This functional component uses useState to manage the hasError state. const [hasError, setHasError] = useState(false);

+  //
+  //
-  const componentDidCatch = (error, errorInfo) => {
+  // This arrow function handles errors thrown by its children components.
+It updates the state hasError to true when an error is caught. const componentDidCatch = (error, errorInfo) => {
     console.error("Error caught in ErrorBoundary:", error, errorInfo);
     // You can also log the error to a service here setHasError(true);
   };

-  if (hasError) {
+  //
+  //
+  //  If hasError is true, it renders a fallback UI (e.g., "Something went wrong.").
+Otherwise, it renders its children. if (hasError) {
     return <h1>Something went wrong.</h1>;
   }